Anas-MG/Robot-IOT-Projects/robot_control_system/README.md

 ![Robot_controller_webpage](https://user-images.githubusercontent.com/49666154/127559186-b51c9e13-d07b-432b-8300-b6908a21af08.png)

-#### Simple reliable system that controls the arm and base values online
+#### Simple reliable system that controls the arm and base values and post it to the database
-#### we'll post values of the Robot arm & base to the database, and get the values by seperate pages

 ## 1- Robot Base & Arm Controller webpage to post values to the database
 ![Screenshot (244)](https://user-images.githubusercontent.com/49666154/127553159-d3c10e3f-675d-4df0-9afb-0a18aca20492.png)